Greetings, and welcome to tarot classes based on my book:

 Another hint: look at wands.

-5. Browse through the tarot deck & choose a card that would bring peace to issues found in 73 and 74.
+5. Browse through the tarot deck & choose a card that would bring peace to issues.

 Write down what card you chose and why this card brings the energy needed to resolve issues and bring peace.
 What was it that inspired this feeling in you when you chose this card?
 Does it bring other impressions to mind?…memories, connections, feelings?